JosephGonzalez03/tide/README.md

 ## Introduction
 Tide is a terminal menu app that wraps around your tmux installation.
 It allows you to create tmux sessions from projects in a local directory and manage those sessions from within the app.
-In additon, sessions can be lauched with user-created configuraiton scripts.
+In additon, sessions can be lauched with user-created configuraiton scripts to start tmux sessions with environments just how you like them.

 ## Demo
 ![Tide Demo](demo/tide_demo.gif)

 ## Installation
 1. Create tide/ in $HOME/.config/ and run the following command from this cloned repo.
 It will copy the required scripts in scripts/, example config scripts in configs/, and settings.yaml into $HOME/.config/tide/.
 ```
 cp -r -t $HOME/.config/tide scripts configs settings
 ```